zholbrook11/FitMate-Fitness-App/README.md

 Plan: I will first build the app with an emphasis on functionality, then proceed to add an asthetic GUI to tie everything together.

 Estimated effort requirement - 8/10

+## How to use FitMate

+Once the app is launched, the user will be brought to the FitMate home screen.
+An 'About' section as well as an exit option can be seen in the top left corner to either read about the app or to exit the app.
+The user will be required to enter their profile details before proceeding to use any of the other features.
+Once their user has input their details, they gain access to all features of the app and can also view their profile details.